joetifa2003/weaver/paper/main.typ

 what := n % 2 == 0 ? "even" | "odd"
 echo(what) // "odd"
 ```,
-  caption: [Ternary operator in Weaver.],
+  caption: [Ternary operator in Weaver],
 ) <fig:ternary>